san601/Cryptography-Bible/Cryptography_note.md

 - MixColumns - matrix multiplication is performed on the columns of the state, combining the four bytes in each column.
 This is skipped in the final round.

 ![image](https://github.com/user-attachments/assets/e977c1fb-a7e4-4757-9b07-749a0d08f6e2)

+`Note: ShiftRows, along with MixColumns, create a transformation where the 4 bytes of one column are spread out to four different columns.
+Those 2 ensure that after a few rounds all output bits depend on all input bits.`

 - AddRoundKey - the bytes of the current round key are XOR'd with the bytes of the state.